Wrestler adds to abuse allegations against university doctor - WHIZ News

 A prosecutor concluded that summer that no criminal charges could be authorized because the primary suspect had died and none of the offenses were within Michigan’s six-year statute of limitations, Hiller said Thursday.

-The university had said Wednesday in a statement that it was making the information public following a determination on Tuesday by prosecutors that no criminal charges would be authorized.
-Fitzgerald referred questions about the discrepancy to the county prosecutor’s office and did not immediately respond to additional inquiries.
+The university said in a statement Wednesday that it was making the information public following a determination a day earlier by prosecutors that no criminal charges would be authorized.
+Fitzgerald said late Thursday that the campus police department reviewed its records and emails and found “no documentation indicating that the prosecutor’s review had been completed prior to” Tuesday.

+“As we move forward, and in consultation with the Prosecutor’s Office, we all agree there is value in adopting a more formal process for notification when formal criminal charges are not filed,” Fitzgerald said.

+Hiller did not immediately return a message on Friday morning about the university’s statement.

 Foody reported from Chicago.
 Eggert reported from Lansing, Michigan.